quasarbright/UnityProjects/README.md

 # Games

-This is a repo for games/projects I made in unity, but this readme links to other games too.
+This is a repo for games/projects I made in unity, but this links to other games too.
 These are all playable in the browser.

 [Source code for the unity projects](https://github.com/quasarbright/UnityProjects)